Focused Treatment Using Cognitive Behavior Therapy (CBT)

-The Intensive Treatment Program is designed for people suffering from panic disorder, specific phobias (i.e. driving, animals/insects, heights), social anxiety disorder, obsessive compulsive disorder (OCD) and generalized anxiety disorder.
-Individuals will benefit from the program regardless of whether they have previously been in therapy.
+The Intensive Treatment Program is designed for adults suffering from panic disorder, specific phobias (i.e. driving, animals/insects, heights), social anxiety disorder, obsessive compulsive disorder (OCD) and generalized anxiety disorder.
+Individuals can benefit from the program regardless of whether they have previously been in therapy.

 We reserve the right to accept only those people into the program whom we believe will most benefit from the treatment.
 This judgment is based on a careful review of the application and telephone conversations with the applicant and, when relevant, other involved persons, such as family members, therapists or physicians.
 Potential patients must read and sign a form indicating they understand the program and have been informed about its components prior to acceptance into the Program.

 Logistics for Out-of-Town Participants

 The Ross Center is an outpatient facility.
 Out of town participants enrolled in the Intensive Treatment Program will be given a list of nearby hotels, in various price categories, where you can stay during your treatment.
 We will attempt to accommodate your needs and timeframe, but usually require at least 30 days notice to schedule your accelerated treatment.

 Family Involvement can be Helpful